opensearch-project/oui/scripts/docker-puppeteer/README.md

 ### Publish a built image

-Authentication and membership of the `eui-design` team on GitHub is required:
+Authentication and membership of the `oui-design` team on GitHub is required:

 * You can login at [https://docker-auth.elastic.co](https://docker-auth.elastic.co) using GitHub OAuth to sign in.
 * This will give you a login command that you can run locally to connect to the registry, like: